solaranamnesis/florence-mary-bennett-anderson/religious-cults-amazons/full-text-english.md

 More primitive than the worship of the gods under anthropomorphic form is the custom of reverencing this or that deity in baetylic or aniconic shape, a habit of religious cult for which there is ample evidence in the writings and monuments of the Greeks.
 This evidence, however, usually indicates such worship only in very early times, showing that it gave place here and there to a more highly developed stage, that of iconic symbolism, but there are examples of this primitive conception of deity in late times.
 Conspicuous among these survivals is the worship of Cybele under the form of the Black Stone of Pessinus in Phrygia.
 By order of the Sibylline books the cult was transplanted to Rome, in 204 B. C., as a means of driving Hannibal out of Italy.*

+*) Livy, 29.
+10, 11.

 Apollonius* represents the Amazons engaged in ritual exactly similar to that of Pessinus --- venerating a black stone placed on an altar in an open temple situated on an island off the coast of Colchis.
 The character of the worship which he depicts makes it probable that he drew his information on this point from an early source, especially since we learn from Diodorus* that the Amazons paid marked honour to the Mother of the Gods, consecrating to her the island of Samothrace, setting up her altars there, and performing magnificent sacrifices.
 At any rate, the two passages substantiate the fact that the Amazons were votaries of the Mother, who was known both as Rhea and as Cybele.

+*) Apollon. _Argon._ 2.
+1172-1177.
+Because of its resemblanoe to the Black Stone of Pessinus, it seems impossible to interpret the stone mentioned by Apollonius otherwise than as the symbol of Cybele, although it was placed in a temple of Ares.
+For the view that it represented Ares _v._ H. de La Ville de Mirmont, _La Mythologie et les Dieux dans les Argonautiques et dans l'Énéide_, Paris, 1894, p.
+569. _V. infra_, n.
+346.

+*) Diod.
+Sic.
+3. 55.

 One story* told that Scamander introduced the rites of the Cretan Mother into Phrygia, and that they were firmly established at Pessinus on the Sangarius as a chief centre, where the goddess received from the mountain ridge overhanging the city the well-known name, Dindymene;* another account* had it that the home of Phrygian Cybele's worship was in Samothrace, whence Dardanus brought the cult to Phrygia; an attempt to rationalise the two legends developed the tale* that Corybas of Samothrace, son of Demeter and Jasion, introduced the rites of his mother into Phrygia, and that his successors, the Corybantes of Mount Ida in the Troad, passed over to the Cretan mountain of the same name, in order to educate the infant Zeus.
 In the minds of the various writers of antiquity to whom we are indebted for all that we know about orgiastic cults there is such confusion that we are left in ignorance of accurate details which would serve to distinguish sharply one cult from another.

+*) Apollod.
+3. 12; Diod.
+Sic.
+4.

+*) Strabo, 10. pp. 469, 472; 12. p.
+567. Cf. Hor. _Carm._ 1.
+16, 5; Catull. _Atys_, 63.

+*) Diod.
+Sic.
+5. 64.

+*) Hyg. _Poet._ 2.
+4.

 We are informed on several points, however, concerning the worship of Cybele, the Great Mother of Phrygia, considered apart from other cults similar in character and expression.
 Her worship at Pessinus in particular is most important to an inquiry concerning the Amazons, because there, attested by history, was the same baetylic form of the goddess under which the Amazons were said to have venerated her.
 Roman writers naturally, after the Black Stone had been set up in their city, were moved by interest and curiosity to examine the legends connected with the cult, and so it happens that to these sources we owe many facts, often gleaned from the poets of the early Empire who looked with disgust on the great vogue of this orgiastic cult in their day.
 Cybele of Pessinus was served by eunuch priests called Galli.* This office of priesthood, which was considered very honourable, seems to have commemorated the devotion of Atys to the goddess.
 Fortunately we have a record* of the peculiar form which the legend of Atys assumed at Pessinus.
 Here he was regarded as the son of a maiden by the fruit of an almondtree, which sprang from the bi-sexual Agdistis.
 Agdistis* loved him and made him her _paredros_ and Gallus.
 From the same source, Pausanias, we learn the Lydian variant of the story.* In this he is called the son of Calaüs of Phrygia.
 He established the orgies of the Mother in Lydia, in connection with which he was so loved by the goddess that Zeus in jealousy sent a wild boar into the fields of Lydia, which killed Atys.
 Both versions show that the youth held in Cybele's mysteries a position similar to that of Adonis with Aphrodite and of Osiris with Isis,* but it seems to have been the peculiar characteristic of the cult of Cybele that her companion was a Gallus.
 The fact which stands out conspicuously in all the records of the Pessinuntian rites is the service of effeminate priests,* who apparently represent him.
 In this there is probably a clue to the connection between Cretan Rhea and Phrygian Cybele, for in the two sets of cult legends there is frequent mention of the Dactyli, who belong both to Cretan and Trojan Ida.* Their evident association with metallurgy recalls the iron sickle produced by Gaea and given to Cronus to accomplish the overthrow of Uranus.*

+*) Strabo, 10. pp. 469, 572; 12. p.
+567; 14. pp. 640-641; Diod.
+Sic.
+3. 58; _Mar.
+Par. ap._ C. Müller, Fr.
+1. 544; Ovid, _Fasti_, 4.
+237, 363; Plin. _N.
+H._ 5.
+147; 11.
+261; 31.
+9; 35.
+165; Catull. _Atys.
+Cf. Anthol.
+Pal._ 7.
+217-220.

+*) Paus.
+7. 17, 10-12.

+*) Strabo (12. p.
+567) says that Cretan Rhea received the name Agdistis at Pessinus, and that on Mt.
+Agdistis near this city the tomb of Atys was shown. _Cf._ Paus.
+1. 4, 5.

+*) Paus.
+7. 17, 9-10.

+*) For a complete treatise on Atys _cf._ Frazer, _Attis, Adonis: Osiris_, in _Golden Bough_, Part 4.

+*) The idea was revolting to the Greeks. _Cf._ Herod.
+3. 48; 8.
+105; Aristot. _Polit._ 5.
+8, 12.
+The practice was common among the Phrygians and other Asiatics of ancient times.
+With Herod.
+8. 105 _cf._ Soph.
+Fr. from _Troilus ap._ Pollux, 10.
+165. As a religious detail it belonged to the rites of Artemis at Ephesus, to those of Zeus and Hecate at Lagina in Caria, to those of Aphrodite at Bambyce, or Hierapolis, in Syria.
+In each of these instances the deity partakes in some measure of the characteristics of Cybele. _Cf._ Farnell, _Cults of the Greek States_, 2. pp. 506 ff., p.
+590.

+*) Hesiod. _Theog._ 161; Schol.
+Ap.
+Rh.
+1129 (quoting _Phoronis_); Strabo, 10. p.
+472.

+*) The story of the overthrow of Uranus belongs to the Hesiodic theogony (Hes. _Theog._ 160, 182).
+It has a counterpart in the later Orphic theogony, in the story of the overthrow of Cronus by Zeus.
+Both myths centre about the Dictaean Cave in Crete.
+The worship of Dictaean Zeus seems to have belonged to the Eteocretans (Strabo, 10. p.
+478).

 The underlying idea in the cult of Cybele seems to have been that of an earth-goddess of fertility in man, beast, and field.
 Her worship was accompanied by the sound of crashing drums and cymbals, the music of the pipe, and the voices of frenzied votaries.
 Of her inspiration came a form of holy madness, which endowed the worshipper with a sense of mystic ecstasy and supernatural strength.
 The best extant description of the rites is that given by Lucretius,* which, although it is marred by the allegorising tendency of the poet's thought, conveys an excellent impression of the tumultuous festival.
 The most awe-inspiring detail of the ceremonies is that beneath the joy of the throng's self-surrender to the deity there is a terrific undertone like that of the muttering drums.
 The fervour of rejoicing may in a moment become the curse of irresistible madness sent by the Mother.
 It is a presage of the mourning in the _Atys_ of Catullus:*